tripptytrip/quantum-rat/README.md

 ## Credits

-Concept & Engineering by [Your Name].
+Concept & Engineering by Michael A Kerr.
 Based on the theories of Penrose/Hameroff (Orch OR), Magistretti (ANLS), and O'Reilly (PBWM).